Topologically invariant Chern numbers of projective varieties: Introduction

+where $n$ is the complex dimension.
 By the Hirzebruch--Riemann--Roch theorem~\cite{TMAG} these are indeed linear combinations of Chern numbers.
 By their very definition, together with the Hodge decomposition of the cohomology, the numbers $\chi_p$ are bounded above and below by linear combinations of Betti numbers.
-It turns out that this property characterizes the linear combinations of the $\chi_p$, as shown by the following theorem: \begin{thm} A rational linear combination of Chern numbers of complex-algebraic varieties can be bounded in terms of Betti numbers if and only if it is a linear combination of the $\chi_p \ $. \end{thm} As a consequence of this result, most linear combinations of Chern numbers are independent of the Hodge structure: \begin{cor} A rational linear combination of Chern numbers of complex-algebraic varieties is determined by the Hodge numbers if and only if it is a linear combination of the $\chi_p \ $. \end{cor} The span of the $\chi_p$ includes the Euler number $c_n = \sum_p (-1)^p\chi_p$ and the signature, which, according to the Hodge index theorem, equals $\sum_p \chi_p$.
+It turns out that this property characterizes the linear combinations of the $\chi_p$, as shown by the following theorem: \begin{thm} A rational linear combination of Chern numbers of smooth complex projective varieties can be bounded in terms of Betti numbers if and only if it is a linear combination of the $\chi_p \ $. \end{thm} As a consequence of this result, most linear combinations of Chern numbers are independent of the Hodge structure: \begin{cor} A rational linear combination of Chern numbers of smooth complex projective varieties is determined by the Hodge numbers if and only if it is a linear combination of the $\chi_p \ $. \end{cor} The span of the $\chi_p$ includes the Euler number $c_n = \sum_p (-1)^p\chi_p$ and the signature, which, according to the Hodge index theorem, equals $\sum_p \chi_p$.
 It also includes the Chern number $c_1c_{n-1}$, by a result of Libgober and Wood~\cite[Theorem~3]{LW}.
 Nevertheless, the span of the $\chi_p$ is a very small subspace of the space of linear combinations of Chern numbers.
 The latter has dimension equal to $\pi(n)$, the number of partitions of $n$, which grows exponentially with $n$.
 The former has dimension $[(n+2)/2]$, the integral part of $(n+2)/2$.
-This follows from the symmetries of the Hodge decomposition, which imply $\chi_p = (-1)^n\chi_{n-p}$, together with the well known fact that $\chi_0,\ldots,\chi_{[n/2]}$ are linearly independent.
+This follows from the symmetries of the Hodge decomposition, which imply $\chi_p = (-1)^n\chi_{n-p}$, together with the fact that $\chi_0,\ldots,\chi_{[n/2]}$ are linearly independent, as can be easily checked by evaluating on products of projective spaces.

+Hirzebruch's problem is of central importance in the applications of the Hirzebruch--Riemann--Roch formula, for example in the classification theory of algebraic varieties.
+The right-hand side of HRR is given by the $\chi_p$, and, by the results of this paper, this right-hand-side is not usually a topological invariant.
+In fact, as explained in~\cite[Theorem~6]{PNAS}, the only linear combinations of the $\chi_p$ that are also linear combinations of Euler and Pontryagin numbers are the multiples of the signature.